For the complete documentation index, see llms.txt.

 1. Create client credentials by clicking Console > Organization > Administration API > Create new credentials.

-2. Add permissions to this client for Web Modeler API.
+2. Add permissions to this client for Web Modeler API with the needed CRUD permissions.

-3. Upon creating the client, capture the following values required to generate a token:
+3. Once you have created the client, capture the following values required to generate a token:

 NameEnvironment variable nameDefault value